Ericsson/ove-tutorial/README.md

     ----=================----
     CodeChecker: libevent OK

 Thats it!
 You are now ready to start using OVE.
-And remember, if you write/use a plugin that you belive should go into OVE, let's get in touch!
+And remember, if you write/use a plugin that you believe should go into OVE, let's get in touch!